AI tools for your roofing business — what works, what it costs, and how to start.

 • AccuLynx is enterprise-priced (custom quote) and built for roofing companies with 20+ employees and dedicated production managers.
 Lower-cost roofing CRMs (JobNimbus from $25, Roofr from $99) cover most 1-5 truck operations.

 • 3 tools (Quo, QuoteIQ, Jobber) work across 15-17 of 17 trades.
-Per The Agentic Index tools.json feed, "Quo and QuoteIQ each appear in all 17 trade-specific tool lists; Jobber appears in 15 of 17."
+Per The Agentic AI Index tools.json feed, "Quo and QuoteIQ each appear in all 17 trade-specific tool lists; Jobber appears in 15 of 17."
 The roofing-specific layer on top is the measurement and insurance set of tools: EagleView, HOVER, AccuLynx, JobNimbus, Roofr, Leap.

 • Most painful problem to fix first: the post-storm phone surge.
 The Monday after a Saturday hail event, a 4-truck roofer might miss 30-40 percent of incoming calls without an AI phone tool, and every missed call goes to the next roofer on the homeowner's list.
 Quo at $19/mo solves it faster than anything else.